Nancy’s Dental Implant Story

 - have a periodontist remove the tooth, clean and graft the socket, and replace it with a dental implant.

 - finances; and,

 - she wanted a treatment that would definitely rid her of the infection

 Because of her expressed desires, we recommended exploring the area to confirm a root fracture.
 Nancy agreed to this approach.
 Surgical findings indeed revealed a root fracture rendering the tooth non-salvageable.
 The tooth was removed and an implant was immediately placed.
-Three months later, Nancy saw her dentist and had the implant restored with a new, permanent crown that functioned just as her previous tooth did in its healthy state
+Three months later, Nancy saw her dentist and had the tooth restored with a new, permanent crown that functions just as her previous tooth did in its healthy state.

 When you have a concern about your teeth, gums and bone, contact Advanced Periodontics in Hamden and New Haven to learn about all your treatment options to restore oral health, aesthetics and function.